Kitchen Cleaning Tips

 Tip 1: Don't Mix Cleansers

 This is always an important point that can't be overstated.
-The reason cleansers should not be mixed is because of the potential dangerous combination between ammonia and bleach.
+The reason cleansers should not be mixed is because of the potential dangerous chemical reactions, for example, if ammonia and bleach are mistakenly combined.
 Always take caution with chemical-based cleansers.
-You can avoid this potential hazard altogether by using natural cleaning products.
+You can minimize this potential hazard by using natural cleaning products.

 Tip 2: Beware of Sponges for Counters

 Sponges work well for cleaning, but also are a breeding ground for germs.
-Use your dish sponge only for the dishes and avoid keeping a sponge for wiping down counters.
-Instead, use paper towel sparingly, or consider using bar cloths or wash cloths to wipe counters.
-Using cloths is a more economical and environmentally friendly option compared to paper towel use.
-Simply wash them in hot water with a bit of bleach to ensure they are disinfected.
+Reserve your dish sponge only for the dishes and avoid keeping a sponge for wiping down counters.
+Instead, use paper towel sparingly, or consider using bar cloths or tea towels to wipe counters -- more economical and environmentally friendly than paper towels.
+Simply wash cloths in hot water with a bit of bleach to ensure they are disinfected.

 Tip 3: Zap Your Dish Sponges

 A great way to disinfect your dish sponge is to put it into the microwave for one minute.
-You might also consider keeping a sponge schedule to make sure you change your sponges in a timely manner.
-Even if your sponge looks okay, it still may be time to replace it.
-You can wash the sponge in the dishwasher, but it may not remove as many germs as putting it into the microwave.
+You can also wash the sponge in the dishwasher, but it may not remove as many germs as microwaving it.
+Even if you disinfect your sponge, make sure you replace it at least every 2-4 weeks.

-A toothbrush is a great kitchen cleaning tool.
-Use it to remove dirt and grime from the faucets and sink.
+A toothbrush or other small, long-handled brush is a great kitchen cleaning tool to remove grime from the faucets and sink.
+Sanitize it regularly, by running through a cycle in the dishwasher or soaking in a bleach solution.

 Tip 5: Be Careful with Stone Surfaces

-Do not use anything other than Ivory liquid dish soap on marble.
-Harsher cleansers will damage the surface.
-Always dry marble to prevent water spots.
-Marble stains easily, so wipe spills immediately.
-Do not use vinegar or orange-based cleaners to clean marble.
-The acid in them will damage the surface.
+Do not use anything other than Ivory liquid dish soap on marble , granite or other natural stone.
+Harsher cleansers may damage the surface.
+Always dry stone to prevent water spots.
+It stains easily, so wipe spills immediately before they set.
+Do not use vinegar or citrus-based cleaners; the acid in them will damage the surface.
 Peroxide is safe for stain removal.